qubic/outsourced-computing/monero-poc/README.md

 > Non encrypted solutions are legacy and may be not accepted by ARB.
 Please use latest encryption level.

 ### How to encrypt the solution?
-Please reach out to the core development team with a sign message from your computor to receive latest instructions.
+Please reach out to the core development team with a signed message from your computor to receive latest instructions.